akshi8/US_Crime_Report/milestone2.md

 # Week 3 - Project Milestone 2: First submission

-#### Change goals
+#### Changed goals
 * How have your visualization goals changed?

   - After some valuable feedback and insights from @Tamara_Munzner and Samuel Hinshaw (@hinshaws) on my initial milestone goals, I decided to re-design my app and changed it's end-user.

   - Previously the `US Crime Data App` was meant for a police commissioner of a particular city and visualization had less context and usability, I have tried to simply for this milestone to get the app up and running first.

 #### Refined App goals